kyleecodes/selftaught-projects-monorepo/README.md

 **Currently there are 25 projects here and 16 links for projects hosted in other repos.
 Projects from 2022 not listed yet.**

 *Projects have varying levels of documentation.
 Not all projects from uni are shown.
-I have permission from professots to share these.*
+I have permission from professors to share these.*

 ---